PWehr599/SAT-Repositories/UNSAT Formula Runs/README.md

 Also, most MAXSAT solvers do not maximize clauses for unsatisfiable formulas, Loandra optimizes the number of clauses even if the formula is UNSAT.
 <br />
 This repository contains the amount of unsatisfiable clauses for each formula and the solution time the solver took in seconds.
-For each formula the solver had an allocated solution time of 2h (7200s).
+For each formula the solver had an allocated solution time of 2h (7200s) on a Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz.
 If it's exceeded, the solution process is cutoff.
 <br />
 This data is recorded in the tables folder for all procedures.